ARelaxedScholar/a-relaxed-universe/src/site/notes/1. Cosmos/Multiple Linear Regression.md

 $$
 Cov(V) = E[(Y-E(Y))(Y-E(Y))^T] := \varSigma\
 $$
-The above is often referred to as the variance-covariance matrix.
+The above is often referred to as the variance-covariance matrix, because while it computes the covariance, since the covariance of a variable with itself is equal to it's variance, this matrix will contain the variance at diagonal entries, and the covariance at non-diagonal entries, hence variance-covariance.
+Note that this is a symmetric matrix.

 From there it follows that:
 $$